mvallim/kubernetes-under-the-hood/README.md

 ### Configure hosts

-You can configure `/etc/hosts` with the ip and name of VM's.
+You can configure in your local machine `/etc/hosts` with the ip and name of VM's.

 For you get ip of VM: